Singer Resume Examples

 - Education and Training: Include formal education and specific vocal training, workshops, or master classes attended.

-- Awards and Achievements: List any competitions won, recognitions, or honors, emphasizing their relevance to your singing career.
+- Awards and Achievements: List any competitions won, recognitions, or honors; the focus is their relevance to your singing career.

 - Skills: Highlight relevant skills such as vocal range, specific genres, languages sung, instruments played, or capabilities like sight-reading music.